Ruan-pysoft/ministdlib/features.md

 it takes a pointer to the expected value of the atomic and the new value the atomic should be set to.

-If the atomic matches the old value, then it is set to the new value and `true` is returned.
+If the atomic matches the expected value, then it is set to the new value and `true` is returned.

-If the atomic does *not* match the old value then the old value is updated to the atomic's current value and `false` is returned.
+If the atomic does *not* match the old value then the expected value is updated to the atomic's current value and `false` is returned.

 As an example, this is roughly how `atomic_fetch_max_*` is implemented